 Configuration of RDMA NICs on ESXi

-- Configure the HBA for Per-priority Flow Control (PFC) and ensure that it trust the QOS bits in the IP header in order to queue the traffic in and out of the appropriate queues on the adapter.
+- Follow Enabling PFC on ESXi Hosts and ensure that it trust the QoS bits in the IP header in order to queue the traffic in and out of the appropriate queues on the adapter OR

-- Configure the HBA for Global Pause Flow Control only if the ESXi host is directly connected to the array.
+- Follow Enabling Global Pause Flow Control on ESXi hosts (Direct Connect Only) only if the ESXi host is directly connected to the array

 Mellanox RDMA NICs